kiwijuice56/CovidDefenders/README.md

 Linux | linux.x86_64

 If attempting to launch from the release folder doesn't work, you can install Godot Engine (https://godotengine.org/).
-Scan the project folder once installed onto your system, and the project should load up.
+Scan the project folder within Godot once installed onto your system, and the project should load up.

 Also note that your program might run with an empty command window.
 This is unfortunately related to some bug I can't seem to fix for now..
 You do not need to interact with this window, just don't close it while you're playing or the game will close too.